The-Alchemist/dgraphtools/README.md

-Although the rendering code is pretty well tested using the actual dgraph tests as an inspiration there could still be bugs which could also potentially lead to security issues.
+Although the rendering code is pretty well tested using the actual dgraph tests as an inspiration there could still be bugs which could potentially lead to security issues.
 Luckily we can use the dgraph query parser as a source of truth, meaning any bug in the rendering code will be detected right away.
 We are actually testing any query coming from the client for potential issues and return 500 if the query couldn't be verified.

 ## Example Application